nagaraj-bahubali/Cross-Language-Clone-Detection/README.md

 * Optimizer: RMSprop <br/>
 * Epochs: 50  <br/>

-We trained the model with 5 epochs as it took considerably large amount of time (36 hours) kepping other parameters same. <br/>
+We trained the model with 5 epochs as it took considerably large amount of time (36 hours) keeping other hyperparameters same. <br/>

 **Data delta:** <br />